 - Don’t go to the meeting if you have tons of work to do and you have the option not to attend.

 - If you’re required to attend, do your best to stay focused.
-You might learn something you did not expect.
+You might learn something new or be able to suggest a good idea.

 - Look at the camera, not the screen.
 Show that you are engaged in the discussion by nodding, smiling or reacting.

 The Storyteller likes to dominate the discussion.
 This is the person who shares long-winded and often pointless stories.
-They talk about items beyond the agenda or outside of the topic.
+They talk about items beyond the agenda or topic.
 The Storyteller also has the tendency to repeat whatever has been said.
 This stretches the meeting beyond the time necessary.

 How we see the Storyteller: Storytellers love to talk!
 We love them for being bubbly and cheerful but only up to a point.
-It can be exasperating when they take up too much time or if they prevent everyone from achieving the meeting goals.
+It can be exasperating when they take up too much time or if they prevent everyone from achieving the meeting goals (or going back to work).

 How not to be The Storyteller:

 - Small talk is a great opportunity to catch up with each other and start the meeting on a positive note.
 It can also ease the feeling of isolation when teams work from home.
-However, know when it is time to chat and when to get down to business.
+However, know when it is time to get down to business.

 - Remember that time is precious.
 Be mindful of the agenda.